Skip to main content

 Looking for something else?
 Try searching npm for "nodemailer plugin".

-Need more power?
-See Creating plugins » for a deep dive into the plugin API.
+Need more control?
+See Creating plugins for a detailed guide on the plugin API.